We work to make your visit to Roswell Park as convenient and comfortable as possible with the following resources and hospitality and food options.

-Computers are available for public use in the Resource Center for Patient and Families on the first floor of the hospital (near the cash registers in the Sunflower Café).
+Computers are available for public use in The 11 Day Power Play Cancer Resource Center on the first floor of the hospital, near the tower elevators.

 We have laptop computers available for loan to our inpatients.
 To sign out a laptop, you must be 18 years of age and have a driver’s license or a state identification card.
-If you are interested, please call the Resource Center for Patients and Families at 716-845-8659.
+If you are interested, please call The 11 Day Power Play Cancer Resource Center at 716-845-8659, Option 1.

 Roswell Park Comprehensive Cancer Center provides free Wi-Fi in the hospital (including patient rooms) and in the park area.
 Wireless access varies in our other buildings.

 - Open Wi-Fi settings on your personal device and tap RP_Guest.

 - Open any internet browser and go to wifi.roswellpark.org.

 - Click accept when presented with the terms and conditions.

 Whether you’re a patient or caregiver, you can take care of all these things with the free MyRoswell mobile app.
 You’ll find the support you need — from your first appointment through survivorship — at any time, no matter where you are.

 The Roswell campus offers a wide variety of dining choices.
 Whether you want to try one of our chef’s daily specials with friends and family in the Sunflower Café or you prefer a quick meal at SPoT, we have something for everyone!
 Enjoy dining outdoors in Kaminski Park in the spring, summer and fall.